2025 Fórmula Nacional Argentina: Scoring system

-Every driver taking part in qualifying or in one of the two races of a weekend and setting a time is awarded five points.
+Every driver taking part in qualifying or in one of the two races of a weekend and setting a time was awarded five points.

 Qualifying points

-Each qualifying session awards one point to the fastest driver.
-Afterwards, the five fastest drivers take part in the "super qualifying" session, each setting one lap to set the top five positions.
-These five drivers are also awarded points, provided they set a lap:
+Each qualifying session awarded one point to the fastest driver.
+Afterwards, the five fastest drivers took part in the "super qualifying" session, each setting one lap to set the top five positions.
+These five drivers were also awarded points, provided they set a lap: